bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 - **COMPSs Workflow Information:** Where details on the application are provided.

-- **Authors (optional):** Where authors' details are given.
+- **Authors:** Where authors' details are given.

-- **Submitter (optional):** The person running the workflow in the computing resources.
+- **Submitter:** The person running the workflow in the computing resources.

-You will see that most of the terms are specified as ``optional``, since they are not strictly required to generate Workflow Provenance with COMPSs.
-However, it is important to include as much information as possible in order to correctly share your application and results.
-Besides, missing information can lead to reduced features when using Workflow Provenance (e.g. if no ``Authors`` are specified, WorkflowHub will not allow to generate a DOI for the workflow execution).

-More specifically, in the **COMPSs Workflow Information** section:
+More specifically, in the **COMPSs Workflow Information** section, the most commonly used terms are:

-- The ``name`` and ``description`` (**optional**) fields are free text, where a long name and description of the application must be provided.
+- The ``name`` and ``description`` fields are free text, where a long name and description of the application must be provided.

-- ``sources`` (**optional**) can be a single directory or file, or a list of directories or files where the whole application source files can be found.
+- ``sources`` can be a single directory or file, or a list of directories or files where the whole application source files can be found.
 Our script will add ALL files (i.e. not only source files, but any file found) and sub-directories inside each of the directory paths specified.
 The sub-directories structure is respected when the files are added in the crate (inside a sub-directory ``application_sources/``).
 Files referenced here are typically all ``.py`` files for Python applications, or ``.java``, ``.class``, ``.jar`` files for Java ones.
 Both relative and absolute paths can be used.
-If the term ``sources`` is not specified, only the application's main file will be added as the corresponding source code.
+If the term ``sources`` is not specified, only the application's main file will be added as the corresponding source code if it can be found in the current working directory.

-- The ``license`` (**optional**) field is preferred to be specified by providing an URL to the license, but a set of predefined strings are also supported, and can be found here: https://about.workflowhub.eu/Workflow-RO-Crate/#supported-licenses
+- The ``license`` field is preferred to be specified by providing an URL to the license, but a set of predefined strings are also supported, and can be found here: https://about.workflowhub.eu/Workflow-RO-Crate/#supported-licenses

-- ``sources_main_file`` (**optional**) is an advanced feature.
-It is the name of the main source file of the application, and may be specified if the user wants to select a particular file as such.
-The COMPSs runtime detects automatically the main source of an application, therefore, this is a way to override the detected file.
-The file can be specified with a relative path inside one of the directories listed in ``sources``.
-An absolute path can also be used.

-- ``data_persistence`` (**optional**) is a boolean to indicate whether the Workflow Provenance generation should include the input and output datasets needed and generated respectively in the workflow (i.e. must be set to ``True``).
+- ``data_persistence`` is a boolean to indicate whether the workflow provenance generation should include the input and output datasets needed and generated respectively in the workflow (i.e. must be set to ``True``).
   Including the related datasets is feasible for workflows where the datasets are small enough to be sent back and forth between execution environments.
 When datasets